-Please submit the proposal to both your instructor as well as, in its final version, to the Undergraduate Chair (PDF, by May 20 of your junior year).
-There are many opportunities to find summer research funding at Penn and we encourage you to apply to as many as you and your instructor/adviser deem necessary.
+Please submit the proposal to both your Supervisor and the Undergraduate Chair (PDF, by May 20 of your junior year).
+There are opportunities to find summer research funding at Penn and we encourage you to apply to as many as you and your instructor/adviser deem necessary.

 Students will register for MUSC4098 (.5 c.u.) in the fall of your senior year.
 During this semester, you will complete your writing of the thesis, working with your thesis advisor and meeting periodically with him/her to report on your progress and to exchange responses to your various formulations, hypotheses, and discoveries.
 Once the paper is completed and approved by your adviser (by the end of the fall semester), one copy (PDF) should be sent to the Undergraduate Chair (by January 10th of the senior year) and one hard copy (bound) should be submitted to the Undergraduate Coordinator by February 1st.